obsevify/next-cms-ghost/README.md

 }
 ```

-Note that image optimization does not work with Netlify and must be switched off in `appConfig.js`.
+Note that image optimization does not work with Netlify and must be switched off in `appConfig.js` if you deploy to Netlify.

 &nbsp;